100+ Best Fundraising Ideas for Everyone in 2024

 5 Political Fundraising Ideas

-Nowadays, political campaigns need to raise extraordinary amounts of funds to be successful.
-Here are 5 ideas for political campaigns to help you raise more.
+Nowadays, most political campaigns need to bring in extraordinary amounts of funds to be successful.
+Here are five ideas for political campaigns to help you raise more!

 80. Chain Fundraising Letters

 To take your standard contribution letters to a new level, give chain fundraising letters a go.
-A supporter gets sent a letter in which they are asked to send in a donation (whatever average amount your political campaign is going with) and then forward the letter to 10 of their friends with a personal note asking them to send in the same amount and then forward the letter to their friends as well.
+A supporter gets sent a letter in which they are asked to send in a donation and then forward the letter to 10 of their friends.
+Better yet, ask each donor to include a personal note asking their friends to send in the same amount they did, and then forward the letter to more friends!

 Chain fundraising letters are sort of a non-digital approach to crowdfunding or peer-to-peer fundraising.
-Although they lack the efficiency and speed of digital payments, they are helpful because they help secure donations from those parts of the population that digital campaigns don’t reach.
+Although they lack the efficiency and speed of digital payments, they are helpful because they secure donations from those parts of the population that prefer traditional giving methods.

 To turn this into an online fundraiser, try using the Facebook tagging functionality.
 For example, you could have your donors tag 10 of their friends and ask them to donate too, visibly demanding their attention.